russhughes/st7789_mpy/README.md

 - Drawing JPG's, including a SLOW mode to draw jpg's larger than available ram using the TJpgDec - Tiny JPEG Decompressor R0.01d. from http://elm-chan.org/fsw/tjpgd/00index.html
+- Drawing and rotating Polygons and filled Polygons.
+- Tracking bounds

 Included are 12 bitmap fonts derived from classic pc text mode fonts, 26 Hershey vector fonts and several example programs for different devices.
 The